-Note: If you have taken Clark’s advice and frozen your credit with the three major credit bureaus, you will need to unfreeze it with TransUnion and Equifax in order to use Credit Karma.
+Note: If you’ve taken Clark’s advice and frozen your credit with the three major credit bureaus, you will need to unfreeze it temporarily with TransUnion and Equifax in order to use Credit Karma the first time.
 You can freeze your credit again after you sign up and the service will work going forward.

 The final step of the sign-up process is to confirm your identity.
-In order to do this, Credit Karma may ask you a series of questions about former addresses and various credit or banking accounts.
+Credit Karma may ask you a series of questions about former addresses and various credit or banking accounts.

-You’ll also notice that the two scores can be different.
-That’s because the credit reports from the two bureaus can contain slightly different information at any given time depending on when various creditors are reporting to them.
+You may find that your two scores are different.
+That’s because the credit reports from the two bureaus can contain slightly different information at any given time depending on when creditors are reporting to them.

 One really useful tool the site offers is a “Credit Score Simulator” which you can access by scrolling over the “Resources” tab on the top menu.